 Once you know exactly why you are podcasting and who you are going to podcast to, you must think about your content.
 Sometimes podcasts evolve out of a need to distribute existing media and spread to new avenues.
 Other times, generating content for a podcast may require a bit more preparation.
 Let’s say you’ve decided to create a video game news podcast.
 You may have a large repository of resources but you’ll still need to decide which items to cover on your podcast.
-With you’re audience in mind, use the following as guidelines to help you determine the appropriate content for successful podcast.
+With your audience in mind, use the following as guidelines to help you determine the appropriate content for a successful podcast.

-- Creativity – there’s a good chance your podcast will be competing with others in the space.
+- Creativity – There’s a good chance your podcast will be competing with others in the space.
 When reviewing your content, approach it with the eye of your audience.
 “What would they want to hear?
 What would they find interesting?
 How is the content unique?”

 - Expertise – Do your research and become an expert.
 Knowledge breeds confidence and confidence carries an audience.

 - Passion – Choose content that you are passionate about.
 Your enthusiasm will carry over and engage your audience.

 After deciding on the goals and content that will make up your podcast, keep your audience in mind and consider the following elements when developing your program’s format.

 - Intro video / audio

 - Frequency – daily, weekly, bi-weekly, monthly etc.